Light It Up (film): Plot summary

 Rodney spends an unknown amount of time in prison and becomes a Muslim, Rivers is forced to join the military, due to the judge having him spend years in prison due to his priors or join the army.
 Mr. Knowles has been rehired back to the school and still teaches history.
 Lester kept his promise to Ziggy and comes back to Lincoln every year to tell other students their story and how what they did and Ziggy's death changed Lincoln forever.
-The end also shows Lester and Stephanie looking a painting that was crafted by Ziggy, who is forever remembered as the next Jean-Michel Basquiat a.k.a.
+The end also shows Lester and Stephanie looking at a painting that was crafted by Ziggy, who is forever remembered as the next Jean-Michel Basquiat a.k.a.
 "The Radiant Child".